-Outside of the common pests that they offer additional treatments for termite services that include termite treatments, termite inspections, termite control, and termite damage services.
+Outside of the common pests that they cover, they offer additional treatments for termite services that include termite treatments, termite inspections, termite control, and termite damage services.
 They also have wildlife control services that deal with raccoons, opossums, groundhogs, skunks, and squirrels.
 In addition to the animals mentioned here, Terminix services attics, and crawl spaces.

 If you own a business Terminix also offers its services for commercial accounts.
 If standard pest control isn’t the kind of service you want at your business Terminix also offers an EcoControl plan.
 Their EcoControl utilizes environmentally considerate methods.
 They state that It’s a pest solution that reduces your footprint and effectively protects your business from pests.

 What does that mean for you the customer?
 Well, it means that they put an emphasis on proactive inspection and elimination of conducive conditions.
 It means that wherever possible, they replace your typical man-made chemical treatments with natural substances, like plant essential oils, and alternate methods, like trapping.

 In addition to fewer chemicals it means that they also incorporate more Integrated Pest Management (IPM) practices, including educating their employees to maintain those non-conducive conditions instead of relying solely on chemical treatments.

 As you have probably discovered if you’ve read more than one review on a pest control company the price of your service is going to depend on the type of pest that you have, if it falls into the best control category or wildlife, and lastly how much area you need to have treated.